 The combined ratio is a measure of operating performance and represents the ratio of the syndicate's total costs (excluding foreign exchange movements) to total net earned premium.
-The syndicate's combined ratio for 2022 was 84% (2021: 99%), largely due to a more favourable claims ratio.
+The syndicate's combined ratio for 2022 deteriorated to 79% (2021: 77%).